emlm244/MicroBitSnakeGame/README.md

 - Avoid crashing into the snake's body.
 - The game ends if you crash into yourself.
 - Aim for the highest score!

-## Contributing

-Your contributions to `MicroBitSnakeGame` are very welcome.
-Whether it's enhancing the game, fixing bugs, or improving the code, feel free to create a pull request or open an issue.

 ---